PUR recycling - Learn How to Recycle Polyurethane Foam - RUNI

 Step 3: Pack and ship the compacted PUR for further recycling

-When the compacted PUR is gathered in endless bags it eases the further handling, such as transporting it.
-These bags are heavy and easily stackable on a pallet, to ensure the maximum weight is achieved in the transporting truck.
-From both an economic and environmental point of view, it is always better to fill up the truck and use the maximum allowed weight, than it is to transport foam, air and a half empty truck.
+When the compacted PUR is gathered in endless bags, it eases further handling, such as transporting it.
+These bags are heavy and easily stackable on a pallet to ensure the maximum weight is achieved in the transporting truck.
+From both an economic and environmental point of view, it is always better to fill up the truck and use the maximum allowed weight than it is to transport foam, air, and a half-empty truck.

 Take full control of PUR recycling with RUNI